ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 # ABOUT THIS PAGE

 This document is the part of the script and generated using the following command:

-    cmdize /help-readme | git-md-toc -cut > README.md
+    ./cmdize.bat /help-readme | git-md-toc -cut > README.md

 Any changes in the script are supposed to be replicated to this document file.

 `git-md-toc` is the Perl script hosted here: